Video Conferencing System Solutions, Technology, and Equipment

 And with new technologies coming into play, collaboration is enhanced further with features like automatic speaker framing and group framing to increase meeting equity among all members.

-Increased Productivity and Efficiency
+Increased productivity and efficiency

 Most major professional video conferencing platforms have added features to help users stay productive most efficiently.
-For example, Microsoft Teams® software and Zoom® software use their own self-contained file storage solution.
+For example, Microsoft Teams® and Zoom® software use their own self-contained file storage solution.
 When users share a file, the system stores it natively so it can be easily recalled later without leaving the platform.
-Many of these platforms also offer other built-in features such as calendars, chats, and other applications allowing users to do multiple tasks within one solution.
+Many of these platforms also offer other built-in features such as calendars, chats, and other applications, allowing users to do multiple tasks within one solution.

 • Reduced travel expenses with remote dial-in